enterprise-data-platform-emeka/.github/profile/README.md

 source ~/.zshrc
 ```

-### API key rules

 Never paste an API key into a chat, commit it to Git, or include it in a screenshot.
 If one gets exposed, go to the Anthropic Console, revoke it immediately, and generate a new one.

----

-*Each repository has its own README with module-level details and step-by-step instructions specific to that component.*